- Home

 -

-If you have been charged with a civil traffic violation, a default judgment will be entered against you and your license will be suspended.
+If you have been charged with a civil traffic violation, a default judgment will be entered against you.
 If your case involves criminal charges, a warrant will be issued for your arrest.
-Please note that court employees have no authority to excuse a failure to appear.
+Please note that court employees have no authority to excuse a failure to appear for a court hearing.

 - When is my next court date?